 If you’re intrigued to know more about how a table can keep you warm, check out our Kotatsu sets page.

-If you really want to Japanify your home
+If you really want to Japanify your home you need a shoe rack

 So, to state the obvious here, Japanese people don’t wear shoes in the house.
 There are various theories as to why some countries do wear shoes inside, and some don’t.
 One of the main ones for Japan is that, because of their climate, Japanese houses are generally raised off the ground.
 Thus, the floor is less of an extension of the outside earth, and more of a totally different space.
 You’ll notice that even in Japanese apartments, they build in a difference of height between the main living space and the entrance way.